10 Things I Hate About Bike Touring

 1. Post-tour depression

 Seriously number 1.
-Whenever I stop from touring, especially if I get back to my native home (my parent’s home, since I don’t have a home of my own anymore) I get literally assaulted by a grim feeling, enveloped in apathy, nothing interest me, there’s not a single thing I want to do but lay on the couch, maybe reading a book.
+Whenever I stop touring, especially if I get back to my native home (my parent’s home, since I don’t have a home of my own anymore) I get literally assaulted by a grim feeling, enveloped in apathy, nothing interests me, there’s not a single thing I want to do but lay on the couch, maybe reading a book.

 This doesn’t happen when I take a break but I’m still abroad, it just does whenever I go back to my own country.
 I haven’t found a solution yet to this… or maybe I did find it, just keep on cycle touring and exploring the globe.